 Caring for your collections

-At the National Library we are responsible for the care and preservation of many of New Zealand’s most important books, archives, photographs, sound recordings and art works.
-There are many things that can be done to preserve your own precious items.
+We are responsible for the care and preservation of many of New Zealand’s most important books, archives, photographs, sound recordings and art works.
+Find out what you can do to preserve your own precious items and how we can help.

 National Preservation Office